franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 Automatic scheduling is useful for automatically scheduling work packages with existing dependencies.

-A work package can only be in automatic mode if it has predecessors or children.
+A work package can only be in automatic scheduling mode if it has predecessors or children.

 An automatically-scheduled work package with predecessors will automatically start one working day after the finish date of the nearest predecessor.
 You can still enter a duration (and effectively change the finish date).
 This temporal relationship is maintained even if you the dates of the predecessor are changed; for example, if the predecessor is moved forwards or backwards in time (either because the finish date or duration changed), the automatically-scheduled work package will also change its start date so it starts the day after the new date.
 This makes it possible to create a dependable chain of automatically scheduled work packages that automatically adjust to planning changes.